-ALIAS.
-A super-spy/CIA adventure series for ABC that ran five seasons (2001-2006) and was nominated for more than seventy awards—although not a single important nomination was made for the final season.
-ALIAS made Jennifer Garner a star, for which we should all be grateful.
+ALIAS was a super-spy/CIA adventure series for ABC that ran five seasons (2001-2006) and was nominated for more than seventy awards—although not a single important nomination was made for the final season.
+Alias made Jennifer Garner a star, for which we should all be grateful.
 The first few seasons were loads of fun with good scripts, good characters, and good acting.
 Berni and I enjoyed these shows immensely.

 If you haven’t watched the series, stop reading.
 If you have watched the complete series, perhaps you understand.